CS3099JH2017/cs3099jh/protocols/backend_spec.md

 ### views
 Files are accessed under a given view specifed by setting the query parameter `view=<view_name>`.
 All files support at least the `"meta"` view.
 If a view is not specified then the `"meta"` view assumed.

-All no directory files support access to the raw bytes with the `"raw"` view.
+All files that are not directories support access to the raw bytes with the `"raw"` view.

 ### Meta view
 If a meta request is made for the meta view of a given file. eg: